 How we manage tax risk

-- Our UK Chief Financial Officer has overall control and responsibility for the UK Group tax position and has the appropriate level of oversight to ensure that the ultimate decisions made regarding tax matters are consistent with the group’s approach to tax risk.
-The UK Chief Financial Officer communicates directly with Sonic Healthcare in Australia and the UK Board, who are kept informed regarding the UK Group’s tax position and tax matters.
+- Our UK Group Chief Financial Officer has overall control and responsibility for the UK Group tax position and has the appropriate level of oversight to ensure that the ultimate decisions made regarding tax matters are consistent with Sonic Healthcare’s approach to tax risk.
+The UK Group Chief Financial Officer communicates directly with Sonic Healthcare in Australia and the UK Board, who are kept informed regarding the UK Group’s tax position and tax matters.

 - Our internal risk management procedures operate to ensure that we identify, monitor and manage tax risks which are relevant to each of our UK business units.

-- We employ specific finance personnel in the UK to support the UK Chief Financial Officer.
-The UK Financial Controller and senior finance personnel have sound knowledge of the UK tax laws which are relevant to our UK Group’s activities.
+- We employ specific finance personnel in the UK to support the UK Group Chief Financial Officer.
+The UK Head of Finance, UK Group Financial Controller and senior finance personnel have sound knowledge of the UK tax laws which are relevant to our UK Group’s activities.
 It is their responsibility for ensuring that UK tax legislation is adhered to and that all tax compliance obligations are met.
-The UK Chief Financial Officer oversees this to ensure these responsibilities are being carried out effectively.
+The UK Group Chief Financial Officer oversees this to ensure these responsibilities are being carried out effectively.

 - In addition to this, our external tax advisers provide us with support of specific tax advice and regular updates regarding upcoming changes to the UK tax legislation.